 This week, we released an important update to Wrike’s Dynamic Timeline™ – task date constraints.
 This feature is familiar to those of you who switched to Wrike project management software from Microsoft Project.
 In this post, we’ll tell you about this new functionality and how you and your peers can benefit from using it.

 From time to time, we all have to deal with tasks that are closely connected to each other in the project workflow.
-In such cases, a project management tool with dynamic timeline allows you to quickly build a precise plan, considering the connection between tasks and the circumstances that may affect them.
+In such cases, a project management tool with dynamic timeline allows you to quickly build a precise plan, considering the connection between tasks and the contingency time.
 Wrike lets you connect tasks with dependencies within one project, as well as set cross-project dependencies.
 Now, with the release of constraints on the timeline, the dependent tasks can have a time lag between them, so that you can build even more accurate project schedules!